wafibismail/exploring-cpp/README.md

 # About
 This repo contains the relevant (for me) C++ related learning materials. <br>
-The notes here are for my own use, so may be unusable for other readers.
+The notes and codes are for my own reference.
+I strongly sense that they would not make much sense without going through the information sources (e.g. book sections).

 ### Sections